Fudan-iGEM/2025-wiki/pages/model.md

   Based on Round1 DBTL learnings, we rebuilt the model to incorporate intracellular parameters from [logical calculations](#fast-ft-time-parameter-calculation) and these data are later supported by our [wet-lab yeast experiments](#).
 This included:

   - Using temperature-dependent maturation kinetics derived from [Q₁₀](#fast-ft-time-parameter-calculation) calculations to adjust Fast-FT[^1] times for 30°C.
-  - Adjusting the Ash1 promoter to express during the late M phase[^7] in our model to match biological evidence.
+  - Adjusting the Ash1_AIpro[^7] promoter to express during the late M phase in our model to match biological evidence.
   - Revising protein inheritance logic to allow immature C-state proteins to be almost fully transferred to daughter cells, and mature in the daughter cells produced after a cell division[^8].

 - **Test (2025.08–09):**